-Seattle unprepared for killer heat waves made worse by global warming, researchers say
+Seattle unprepared for deadly heat waves made worse by global warming, researchers say

 Limiting warming to 3.6 degrees Fahrenheit would save 279 lives in each extreme Seattle heat wave.
 Keeping temperatures to an increase of 2.7 degrees Fahrenheit would avoid another 105 deaths.

-The highest mean temperature (averaging day and night measures) in Seattle was about 83.5 degrees Fahrenheit from 1987 to 2000, according to the study data.
+The highest mean temperature (averaging day and night measures) in Seattle for a single day was about 83.5 degrees Fahrenheit from 1987 to 2000, according to the study data.
 But, if global temperatures rise 5.4 degrees, models predict Seattle could see that figure rise to about 97 degrees Fahrenheit.

 By that time, mean temperatures are expected to exceed 83.5 degrees more than five days a year, on average.